Awaken the Giant Within is Tony Robbin’s guide to taking charge of your life, ranging from your mood to your finances to your relationships.

 We must be able to decide and commit to a course of action.
 Not once, but repeatedly and consistently.

-Robbins advises the readers to decide on who you are going to be and what you are going to do.
+Robbins advises the readers to decide who they are going to be and what they are going to do.

 And then commit to.